jrpespinas/deep-learning/README.md

 ===

 ## Overview
-This repository contains notebooks and scripts introducing the different topics in Deep Learning beginning from Neural Networks to Transformers which will be implemented in PyTorch.
+This repository contains notebooks and scripts introducing the different topics in Deep Learning beginning from Neural Networks to Transformers.

 ## License
 ```